ijnek/naosoccer_sim-docs/running-the-button-simulator.rst

     B - Right Foot Bumper Left
     N - Right Foot Bumper Right

-The button press status provides visual feedback for the button presses.
+The program provides visual feedback for which buttons are being pressed.
+The word "Pressed" will show in the corresponding column, as shown below:
-Multiple keys may be pressed simultaneously.

 .. code-block:: console